OpenZeppelin/cairo-contracts/docs/Account.md

 ### Signer utility

-[Signer.py](https://github.com/OpenZeppelin/cairo-contracts/blob/8739a1c2c28b1fe0b6ed7a10a66aa7171da41326/tests/utils/Signer.py) is used to perform transactions on a given Account, crafting the tx and managing nonces.
+The `Signer()` class in [utils.py](https://github.com/OpenZeppelin/cairo-contracts/blob/main/tests/utils.py) is used to perform transactions on a given Account, crafting the tx and managing nonces.

 It exposes three functions: